 We first got an inkling of this disparity last summer, when The New York Times released the results of a survey in which they asked regular Americans and a panel of leading nutrition experts to rate popular "health" foods.
 By far, the biggest gap between the two survey pools involved coconut oil: While 72% of the public rated it as "healthy," only 37% of nutritionists agreed.

-And now one of the biggest forces behind the health world's shift into the mainstream is chiming in.
-In an interview with MindBodyGreen, Whole Foods founder John Mackey reflects on different food trends and his own approach to wellness—and he definitely has some thoughts on coconut oil.
-"I don't think oil is at all good for you—even oils like avocado or coconut oil," he says, going on to liken it to an indisputably unhealthy food.
+Then, one of the biggest forces behind the health world's shift into the mainstream chimed in.
+In an interview with MindBodyGreen, Whole Foods founder John Mackey didn't exactly hold back on his opinion on the "superfood."
+"I don't think oil is at all good for you—even oils like avocado or coconut oil," he said, going on to liken it to an indisputably unhealthy food.
 "The way I try to get people to understand oil is: What is sugar?
 You're taking a whole plant food, and you're taking only the carbohydrate out.
 Oil is the same thing—you're taking the whole plant food, and taking out just the fat.
 People are so willing to condemn sugar, but they don't condemn oil, which is pure fat.
 I'd actually argue that oil is less healthy than sugar."

 That being said, we still love coconut oil as a powerful moisturizer and antibacterial ingredient.
 Shop some of our favorite products below.

 The original version of this story was published on April 13, 2017, and has since been updated.